jpjacobpadilla/Google-Docs-To-Clean-HTML/README.md

 <img src="graphics/supported.png">

-To use the program, you can pick and choose which parts of the HTML that you want to clean.
-As more features are added, you can add more!
+To use the program, you can pick from the following methods to choose which parts of the HTML to clean.
+As more features are added, you can clean more!

 ### **remove_top_of_document(self, element_break: str = 'hr') -> None:**